HITECHCRIME/HC_OVERVIEW/README.md

 ### DISTANT Timeline
 Proper Cyberpunk 2077 vibes.
 Distant future dystopia.

+### HYBRID Timeline
+Timeline which is semi-fictional.
+Focuses on the endless collaborative album (collabs, Hitech Crime hybrids).
+Might be a lot less fictionalized for the purposes of following a narrative.
+Might be entirely based in reality as a "side content".

 ## /// VISUAL COMMUNICATION OF THE BRAND NOTES_

 Album/song releases are like plot points in a bigger narrative (overarching themes) accompanied by rich media content.
 Various timelines are different subthemes: cyberpunk, dark trap, scifi, tribalism, control your future, human enhancement/transhumanism etc.